theprince29/student-support-site/README.md

 <h3> The THINK AI project is built using the following technologies:</h3>

-HTML: Used for structuring web pages.
+HTML: Used for structuring web pages. <br>
 CSS: Used for styling the user interface and layout.
 JavaScript: Used for implementing interactive features and functionality.